-The vitreomacular traction often builds up slowly over time and may contract causing wrinkling of the retinal surface which may cause blurring or distortion of your vision.
+Vitreomacular traction often builds up slowly over time and may contract to cause wrinkling of the retinal surface, which may lead to blurring or distortion of your vision.

 The majority of cases are mild and have a limited impact on vision.
 However, in some people, as the vitreous pulls more on the retina, this can damage the sensitive layers of the retina resulting in: